nacular/doodle/docs/controls.md

 ## Button

-A component that can be "pressed" to trigger an action; usually with the pointer or keyboard.
+A component that is "pressed" to trigger an action; usually with the pointer or keyboard.

 ```kotlin
 val button = PushButton("Press Here").apply {